rwokano/RepData_PeerAssessment1/PA1_template.md

 ```r
 setwd("~/Coursera/Data Scientist/5 - Reproducible Research/Peer_Assign_1")
 ```
-The data for this project was provided in a zipped dataset *'activity.zip'*.
+The data for this project was provided in a zipped data set *'activity.zip'*.
 When it is unzipped there is a file called activity.csv we can read into R. So, let's go ahead and unzip the file and get it into an R object.

 ```r
 unzip("activity.zip")